Our blog hosts announcements and a weekly discussion topic. If you would like to get these in your email, sign up for our newsletter.

 - To make up for last week’s rather lengthy theme, I’ll keep it short this time.
 There really isn’t much more to say than the title: Do less, feel more.
 It’s not about the difficulty or impressiveness of the poses you do, nor about how long you can hold them without hating them or collapsing into a heap of muscle spasms.
 It’s about how deeply you can get your whole being involved in each moment that you spend in each pose that you do.

-- Spinal twists for spinal health
+- Lengthening (and compressing) the spine for spinal health

 - Posted 27 Feb 2017